anchpop/BeatStreet/Assets/Scripts/TileSpriteTMX/readme.md

 How to use:

 1. Make a map in Tiled.
 (TODO insert link here).
 When using collisions, create them with the new Tiled Collision Editor (accessable under View > Tile Collision Editor).
+I highly reccomend turning on View > Snap to Pixels

 2. Place your .tmx files somewhere in the Assets/StreamingAssets folder.
 For example, "Assets/StreamingAssets/Tilemaps/mymap.tmx".
 This is not necessary if you plan on using a custom path determined at runtime (see "Extra Tips" below), but works well for most use cases.